-In 2013, after severe arthritis problems and four shoulder replacement surgeries (you figure it out), I sold almost all
+In 2013, after severe arthritis problems and four shoulder replacement surgeries, I sold almost all

 legacy lenses and a lens mount adapter, all my basic gear now fits in a tiny bag.
 The Sony A7R II is a 42 megapixel

 without an antialiasing (AA) filter, and offers superb resolution along with small size and light weight.

 It also incorporates 5-axis image stabilization in the camera body, as does my APS-C format A6500 camera.